-As of June 30, 2004, approximately \$2.1 billion of our total unaudited consolidated debt adjusted to reflect outstanding derivative instruments was subject to floating interest rates.
+At December 31, 2003, approximately \$1.5 billion of our total consolidated debt was subject to floating interest rates.
 In a rising interest rate environment, these debt service costs will increase.
-In addition, we may not be able to refinance maturing fixed-rate debt on as favorable terms, or at all.
+In addition, we may not be able to refinance maturing fixed-rate debt on as favorable terms.
 Increased debt service costs would adversely affect our cash flow and the amounts of cash we have available for distribution to our stockholders.